canonical/charmcraft/docs/reference/files/file-charmcraft-yaml.rst

     keys become required as well.

-.. dropdown:: Expand to view a full charm with sample content all at once
+.. collapse:: Expand to view a full charm with sample content all at once

     .. literalinclude:: charmcraft-sample-charm.yaml